lee2998p/Embedded2/README.md

 $ git clone https://github.com/PurdueCAM2Project/Embedded2.git
 $ cd Embedded2
 ```
 2. The classiifier model (.pth file) can be found on [Drive](https://drive.google.com/drive/u/1/folders/1ZeKVygo-RyIDL_EnxeYJR8tk-xqzgi3Z).
-Download from drive and place it in the Embedded2/src/jetson folder.
+Downloadand place it in the Embedded2/src/jetson folder.
 3. We recommend using Conda for this project.
-Once you have conda installed, runn the following command to setup the enviroment with necessary dependicies.
+Once you have conda installed, run the following command to setup the enviroment with necessary dependicies.
 ```shell
 $ conda env create -f environment.yml
 ```
-3. Run main.py to start system
 # Usage
 # Contributing
 # Credits